 Bo was paired with a female, they had an offspring together and were released.
 However it turned out Bo was just too reliant on humans.
 He walked himself back to the rehabilitation site several times, until staff decided to let him stay.
 He certainly did love any extra attention and would do anything for a back scratch.
 At the time I was there, we were in the process of introducing Bo and Tam together for companionship.

-Joy couldn’t be released because she gets very agitated with humans and turns aggressive quickly, specially during feeding time.
+Joy couldn’t be released due to her aggressive tendency’s specially during feeding time.
 This posed a threat to the human population living close by.
-I was told no-one else was able to get close to Joy the way I had, we definitely had a special bond.
+No-one else was able to get close to Joy the way I had, we definitely had a special bond.

 It really affected me seeing these gibbons and knowing that they were in this situation due to human ignorance and greed.
-This is not how life was intended for them.
 Although they have suffered immensely, they still had some trust left in us.
 I just hope the small amount of time I spent in their lives made their days just that bit better.
 They definitely enriched my life more than I could ever have expected.

 To find out what day to day life is like for volunteers, read my next post.